Including R-parity violation in the numerical computation of the spectrum of the minimal supersymmetric standard model: SOFTSUSY: Object Structure

 The \SOFTSUSY~program comes with its own linear algebra classes of vectors and matrices (e.g.\ \code{DoubleMatrix}) that have been introduced in \cite{Allanach:2001kg}.
 New in this version is the class \code{Tensor}, given in files \code{tensor.h} and \code{tensor.cpp}.
 This class has been added to implement the three-index tensors containing some of the $\rpv$ couplings into the program.
 For this reason, the class is specifically designed as a vector of three single objects, each of type \code{DoubleMatrix}.
 The dimension of \code{Tensor} is $(3,3,3)$.
 The class also contains linear algebra functions for multiplication, addition or subtraction with matrices and vectors via over loaded operators.
 For more detail we refer the interested reader to the technical documentation on the \SOFTSUSY~web-site.

 The \SOFTSUSY~internal representation of the trilinear $\rpv$ couplings is different to the user interface.
 While the user interface uses the common $\lambda_{ijk} L_i L_j \bar E \in W_{\rpv}$ notation, this coupling is internally represented in the \cite{Allanach:2003eb} \code{Tensor}~notation in terms of three matrices as in Eq.~\ref{trilins}.

-Yet, this does not stop the user from only operating the code using the user interface and the usual $\lambda_{ijk}$ conventions. $\lambda'_{jki}$, $\lambda''_{ijk}$ are also stored within analogous \code{Tensor}~representations of three 3$\times$3 matrices.
+This does not stop the user from only operating the program using the user interface and the usual $\lambda_{ijk}$ conventions. $\lambda'_{jki}$, $\lambda''_{ijk}$ are also stored within analogous \code{Tensor}~representations of three 3$\times$3 matrices.